DigitalPublishingToolkit/NN09/md/10Rules.md

 \#hpybdy in his congratulatory tweet and in that way create a birthday calendar of his own along the way.

-In the article, I tried to envision the impacts of this kind of behavior.
+In my article, I tried to envision the impacts of this kind of behavior.
 With sufficiently powerful data analytics, it would have been easy to create a profile of @moeffju’s working hours.
 Future clients or employers could take one look at his schedule and draw